 Obsessive Compulsive Disorder (OCD)

-OCD is a mental health condition characterized by the persistent presence of unwanted thoughts, known as obsessions, and/or repetitive behaviors, referred to as compulsions, which can severely interfere with daily life activities.
-Individuals with OCD often experience considerable emotional distress and challenges in their day to day lives.
+OCD is characterized by the persistent presence of unwanted thoughts, images, or urges, known as obsessions, and/or repetitive behaviors, referred to as compulsions, which can severely interfere with daily life activities.
+People living with OCD often experience considerable emotional distress and challenges in their day to day lives.

-Effective treatment is available.
-If you feel that OCD may be affecting your daily life, contact us!
-Dr. Betterly will guide you through treatment options to help you find what works best for you.
+If you feel that OCD may be affecting your daily life, reach out!
+As a physician, board-certified psychiatrist, and member of the International OCD Foundation (IOCDF), Dr. Betterly is dedicated to helping you overcome OCD.
+She can guide you through treatment options to help you find a plan that works best for you.

 Obsessions